mhalcrow/markdown-cv/index.md

  * I contributed some features to the BitLocker Full Disk Encryption feature that ships as part of the Windows operating system.

- * I participated in static code analysis of the Windows code base.
+ * I performed static code analysis of the Windows code base.

 ### IBM, 2004-2008